CEO Adam Todd Shares His Journey From the Pit to Betfair Trading

 - With 4 Days to Go, Check Out the Progress on the Digitex Testnet - November 26, 2019

-Here, Adam shares his experiences of applying trading techniques to betting on horses, clocking up an eight-month winning streak, and building the one-click ladder interface app for Betfair in 2004–that’s still being used today.
+Here, Adam shares his experiences of applying Betfair Trading techniques to betting on horses, clocking up an eight-month winning streak, and building the one-click ladder interface app for Betfair in 2004–that’s still being used today.

-Many traders shrug off the association between betting and trading, however, plenty of parallels can be drawn and many of the same disciplines apply.
-According to John Preddy of Lion Asset Management, understanding the business of gambling can help you understand the business of trading.
-And vice versa, as Adam proves, coming from a trading background can help you kill it in the betting industry as well.
+Many Betfair Traders shrug off the association between betting and Betfair Trading, however, plenty of parallels can be drawn and many of the same disciplines apply.
+According to John Preddy of Lion Asset Management, understanding the business of gambling can help you understand the business of Betfair Trading.
+And vice versa, as Adam proves, coming from a Betfair Trading background can help you kill it in the betting industry as well.

-One of the most interesting lessons I learned from speaking to Adam is that, to be a successful futures trader, you don’t need to know anything about the underlying instrument you’re trading.
+One of the most interesting lessons I learned from speaking to Adam is that, to be a successful futures trader, you don’t need to know anything about the underlying instrument you’re Betfair Trading.
 And when you think about it, that actually makes a lot of sense.

 After all, how many people who trade on gold or oil markets know the actual composition of metals or commodities?
 All they need to know is whether the price is going up or down.
-So why do many traders feel as if they should understand the inner mechanics of cryptocurrency to be successful trading it?
+So why do many Betfair Traders feel as if they should understand the inner mechanics of cryptocurrency to be successful Betfair Trading it?

 Adam’s Experience with Betfair

-After leaving the frenetic fast-paced trading pits of London, Adam made a discovery that would shape the course of his life for the next few years.
+After leaving the frenetic fast-paced Betfair Trading pits of London, Adam made a discovery that would shape the course of his life for the next few years.
 “I discovered Betfair for the first time when I was traveling in South Africa in 2002,” he explains.